Young people not in education, employment or training (NEET), UK: May 2024

 • have had job-related training or education in the last four weeks

-Anybody who is not in any of the forms of education or training listed previously and not in employment is considered to be NEET.
+Anybody who is not in any of the forms of education or training listed in the Education and training section of this glossary, and who is not in employment is considered to be NEET.
 As a result, a person identified as NEET will always be either unemployed or economically inactive.

 Economic inactivity